f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

 ------------

 In this task, we will create a template which require a Service_HTTP object, force the service port to 8080, and prevent WAF (ASM) and IAM (APM) configuration.

 #.
+Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

+#.
 Copy the below example of an AS3 service template into the Postman **BIG-IQ AS3 Template Creation** call.
    It will create a new template in BIG-IQ AS3 Service Catalogue: